List of Florida Complex League stadiums

 There are 13 stadiums in use by Florida Complex League baseball teams, all located in Florida.
-The oldest is Publix Field at Joker Marchant Stadium (1966) in Lakeland, home of the Tigers.
+The oldest is Joker Marchant Stadium (1966) in Lakeland, home of the Tigers.
 The newest stadium is CoolToday Park (2019) in North Port, the home field of the Braves.
 Three stadiums were built in the 1960s, one in the 1970s, and three in each of the 1980s, 1990s, and 2010s.
 The highest seating capacity is 11,000 at the Yankees' George M. Steinbrenner Field; the lowest capacity is 500 at the Carpenter Complex, where the Phillies play.
 All stadiums have a grass surface.